Niklas Pyyhtiä

-Niklas Anton Juhana Pyyhtiä (born 25 September 2003) is a Finnish professional footballer who plays as a midfielder for club Modena, on loan from club Bologna, and for the Finland national football team.
+Niklas Anton Juhana Pyyhtiä (born 25 September 2003) is a Finnish professional footballer who plays as a central midfielder for club Südtirol on loan from Bologna, and for the Finland national football team.

 Club career

 TPS

 Pyyhtiä played in the youth sector of Turun Palloseura (TPS).
 He made his senior debut with TPS first team in 2019, playing in the second-tier Ykkönen.
 After TPS won the promotion for the next season, Pyyhtiä debuted in Veikkausliiga in 2020, making 18 appearances and scoring one goal.

 Honka

 After TPS got relegated back to Ykkönen, Pyyhtiä was loaned out to Veikkausliiga club Honka with a purchase option, ahead of the 2021 Veikkausliiga season.
 Soon after the season started, Honka exercised their option to permanently sign with Pyyhtiä.
 The total fee was not disclosed, but TPS got a compensation of the loan and of the permanent transfer separately, and has a sell-on clause.